tuist/tuist/docs/docs/cloud/on-premise.md

 ## Metrics

 You can ingest metrics gathered by the Tuist server using [Prometheus](https://prometheus.io/) and a visualization tool such as [Grafana](https://grafana.com/) to create a custom dashboard tailored to your needs.
 The Prometheus metrics are served via the `/metrics` endpoint.
+The Prometheus' [scrape_interval](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus) should be set as less than 10_000 seconds (we recommend keeping the default of 15 seconds).

 ### Runs metrics